These Chocolate peanut butter protein balls are made with all natural ingredients and can be made in minutes.

-While I don’t always overindulge, I tend to want something sweet after every lunch and dinner…or breakfast (you’ve gotta have something to cool your mouth off after eggs with hotsauce!)
+While I don’t always overindulge, I tend to want something sweet after every lunch and dinner.

-If I’m not careful, too much sugar can leave me feeling tired and draggy.
+If I’m not careful though, too much sugar can leave me feeling tired and draggy.

 I love making a batch of these protein balls and storing them in the freezer for a quick protein treat (that tastes like a peanut butter cup!)